ogham/rust-term-grid/README.md

 There are two options that must be specified in the `GridOptions` object that dictate how the grid is formatted:

-- `separator_width`: the number of space characters to be placed between two columns;
+- `filling`: what to put in between two columns - either a number of spaces, or a text string;
 - `direction`, which specifies whether the cells should go along rows, or columns:
   - `Direction::LeftToRight` starts them in the top left and moves *rightwards*, going to the start of a new row after reaching the final column;
   - `Direction::TopToBottom` starts them in the top left and moves *downwards*, going to the top of a new column after reaching the final row.

 ## Displaying a Grid